jtschroer/Maven_Challenge_2025_11/README.md

 - Which rocket (by name, cost, or size) is the true champion of space?
 - Which decade or time period had the highest success rate, the most launches, or the most bang-for-its-buck in terms of space exploration?
 - Which country or organization has quietly dominated the space race over the long term, and what does their winning strategy look like?
-- ...or anwser a compelling question of my own.
+- ...or answer a compelling question of my own.

 ---